oauthstuff/draft-oauth-rar/main.md

 Note: Applications MUST ensure that their authorization data types do not collide.
 This is either achieved by using a namespace under the control of the entity defining the type name or by registering the type with the new `OAuth Authorization Data Type Registry` (see (#iana_considerations)).

-The following example shows how an implementation could utilize the namespace `https://scheme.example.org/` to ensure collision resistent element names.
+The following example shows how an implementation could utilize the namespace `https://scheme.example.org/` to ensure collision resistant element names.

 ```JSON
 {